Stork Theatre presents our little MELBOURNE HOMER FEST

 THE MUSIC: sound artist Ros Bandt’s aural glimpses of her soundscape techniques mirroring the ancient aeolian lyre

 HOMER FOR KIDS: a delightful day of Homer stories read aloud for children at Readings Bookstore

-HOMER LITERARY TOUR: our second tour following Odysseus’ footsteps across Greece and Turkey in 2016.
+HOMER LITERARY TOUR: our first tour following Odysseus’ footsteps across Greece and Turkey in 2016.
 Join us in 2018.

 “Why does Homer matter?

 Because he tells us how we became who we are…”

 Our little fest is part of a the world-wide resurgence of interest in THE ILIAD and THE ODYSSEY and an evolution of Stork Theatre’s delight in staging Homer for Melbourne audiences over many decades.

 Stork Theatre joins the global clarion call to renew our understanding of these, our foundation stories.

 So that we can all, again, understand why Homer matters…